pe712/PSC/docs/docs/algorithms.md

 rosrun f1tenth_simulator waypoint_logger.py show-circuit.pgm
 ```
 Waypoint_logger has been designed to show both P2 (ASCII) and P5 (binary) .pgm files.
 If you have recorded any waypoints earlier in fichiers_csv/waypoints.csv, they will appear and the map and may be not relevant.
-The plot is automatically saved in fichiers_csv
+The plot is automatically saved in fichiers_csv.

 ## waypoints
-You can see waypoints on a map map.pgm with
+You can see waypoints on a map `map_example.pgm` with
 ```
-rosrun f1tenth_simulator waypoint_logger.py show-circuit.pgm
+rosrun f1tenth_simulator waypoint_logger.py show-map_example.pgm
 ```
-You can select some of them with (replace start and end by indices of waypoints)
+You can select some waypoints among them with (replace start and end by indices of waypoints)
 ```
 rosrun f1tenth_simulator waypoint_logger.py truncate-start-end
 ```
-The waypoints.csv is saved and then modified to keep only waypoints between start and end
+A copy of waypoints.csv is saved and then the file is modified to keep only waypoints between start and end

 To record waypoints
 ```
 rosrun f1tenth_simulator waypoint_logger.py record
 ```
+Will recording you can move your car (with teleop for example or another navigation node).

 ## Localization
 Gmapping is doing SLAM.
-But to be more efficient when the map is created, you can use particle filters algo to localize the car.
+But to be more efficient when the map is created, you can use particle filters algo to localize only the car.
 Change map in particle_filter/launch/map_server.launch
 ```
 roslaunch particle_filter localize.launch
 ```
-exporting to pf/pose/odom
+The pose estimate is exported in live to pf/pose/odom

 ## Planning
+You need to have recorded waypoints previously
 ```
-rosrun f1tenth pure pursuit
+rosrun f1tenth pure_pursuit
 ```